dpbmm/PythonInstruction/pyladies_comprehensions_timing_generators20141017.md

  1. Timing differences between comprehensions and `for`-loops.

-### Generators and other forms of lazy evaluation
+### Generators: "lazy" evaluation

- 1. What is constructed is not the whole sequence but an object that can produce the sequence bit by bit as needed.
-Compare the speed of constructing a list:
+ 1. What is constructed is not the whole sequence but an object that can produce the sequence bit by bit as needed ("lazilly").
+Consider the speed of constructing a list — it varies depending on the size of the list:

         In [1]: %timeit list(range(10))
         1000000 loops, best of 3: 655 ns per loop